johnlajoie/NOFC/NOFC/README.md

 	* You still should ***not*** install the official NOLO drivers.
 	* The Linux version of the driver was updated with some attempts at reading velocity, but the stability is unknown.
 	* Note that the headset marker button was NOT implemented in the new version of the driver.
 We're sorry if you miss this, but we just didn't have the time to work it in.
+	* The Nolo SDK (NoLo_USBHID.dll) distributed with NOFC has been patched so that it no longer overwrites the SteamVR chaperone_info.vrchap.
+This means that you won't have to re-run Room Setup every time you run SteamVR!

 * **Implemented velocity tracking** - Controllers now report velocity to SteamVR, meaning you can throw things in games, among other uses!
-	* RC2 has improved the handling of linear and angular velocity information so throwing should be improved.
+RC2 has improved the handling of linear and angular velocity information so throwing should be improved.
 If you have issues please report them at https://github.com/johnlajoie/NOFC/issues.

 * **More configuration options**